MARKED TO FANTASY

 Mister Car Wash — The Full Circle

-63% decline from IPO.
-Public market investors lost 50%+.
+53% decline from IPO.
+70% from peak.
+Public market investors destroyed.
 Leonard Green owned 67% the whole time.

 CHAPTER 6